chamberlain2007/aprilaire-ha/README.md

 Copy the aprilaire folder from this repo to config/custom_components (create custom_components folder if it doesn't exist already)

 ## Setup
 Once aprilaire-ha is installed, you can set it up by adding it as an integration.
-You'll need to know the IP Address of thermostat and the port (defaults to 7000 which is the standard port).
-It is recommended to assign a static IP to the thermostat.
+You'll need to know the IP Address of thermostat and the port (typically 7000 for 6000 series, and 8000 for 8800 series thermostats).
+It is recommended to assign a static IP to the thermostat to ensure HA knows were to find your thermostat on your network.

 # Supported functionality